Gauss-Gang/NobleSwap-smart-contracts/projects/farms-pools/README.md

 ## Description

-This repo includes various contracts like MasterChef (Noble farms), SmartChef (single-asset pool), and the NOBLE token contract.
+This repo includes various contracts that contribute to the Farms and Pools of the NobleSwap.
+Contains the MasterChef (Noble farms) and the NOBLE token contracts.